13kailouis/aivideonaration/README.md

 - Premium: One-click AI video generation
 - Browser-based WebM to MP4 conversion via ffmpeg.wasm
 - Placeholder footage is automatically sourced from Wikimedia Commons, Coverr *(requires API key)*, and Internet Archive movies.
+Internet Archive clips are loaded via `cors.archive.org` to avoid cross-origin issues.
 Results are selected randomly from the best search results so each scene has different footage when possible.

 ## Getting Started